 It’s hard out there for small businesses.
 While there are plenty of upsides, of course, to being a nimble operator or startup, when it comes to accessing some of the tools that can help take your business to the next level, being small can put you at a disadvantage.
 For firms that employ fewer than 1,000 people, for instance, compensation benchmarking can be a headache.
 Trying to find accurate compensation data that fits your size, your field, and your location is already hard enough, but the cost of accessing it can be prohibitive — if small firms can even get a call back from some of the major benchmarking players.

-Chad Atwell, Principal Compensation Advisor at Lattice, said the complexity of the data makes investing in benchmarking data a dicey proposition for small companies.
-Most small companies, he said, “won’t be able to afford the kind of customization that lets them drill down to the level that makes sense for them, where you can get into the size of the company by revenue, the overall number of people, the HR roles, and more.
+Chad Atwell, a total rewards consultant and advisor, said the complexity of the data makes investing in benchmarking data a dicey proposition for small companies.
+Most small companies, he said, “won't be able to afford the kind of customization that lets them drill down to the level that makes sense for them, where you can get into the size of the company by revenue, the overall number of people, the HR roles, and more.
 It’s a big hurdle.”

 There’s no doubt that starting the process can be daunting, but the opportunities are big.
 And while there’s no denying there can be hurdles, the right tools can make the process seamless enough that you can get right to using the learnings.
 Here’s what you need to know about common issues companies encounter in launching their corporate benchmarking programs and how to troubleshoot to get the most out of yours.